-- 180 To analyse For analysing day-to-day changes in of-ice cover on the large spatial scales we have used MODIS imagery (Moderate Resolution Imaging Spectroradiometer, onboard Terra and Aqua satellites) that has 250 m spatial resolution in the visible range.
-Both Terra and Aqua provide daily images covering the whole of Lake Baikal.
-More detailed analysis was done using high-resolution data from Landsat-8 and Sentinel-2 satellites.
-Landsat 8 OLI (Operational Land Imager) has 15 m spatial resolution in panchromatic and 30 m in the visible, near (NIR) and short-wave (SWIR) infrared ranges; the satellite - has a 16-day repeat cycle.
+For analysing day-to-day changes of ice cover on the large scale we have used MODIS imagery (Moderate Resolution Imaging Spectroradiometer, onboard Terra and Aqua satellites) that has 250 m spatial resolution in the visible range.
+Both 130 Terra and Aqua provide daily images covering the whole of Lake Baikal.
+More detailed analysis was done using highresolution data from Landsat-8 and Sentinel-2 satellites.
+Landsat 8 OLI (Operational Land Imager) has 15 m spatial resolution in panchromatic and 30 m in the visible, near (NIR) and short-wave (SWIR) infrared ranges; the satellite has a 16day repeat cycle.
 We have also used images from Landsat 8 TIRS (Thermal Infrared Sensor) instrument that has 100 m spatial resolution.
-These images in thermal infrared (TIR) show not reflectance but emission and are closely linked to the temperature of a surface.
-Sentinel-2 MSI (Multi-Spectral Instrument) has 10 m spatial resolution in the visible and NIR, and 20 m in SWIR ranges.
+Sentinel-2 MSI (Multi-Spectral Instrument) has 10 m spatial resolution in the visible and NIR, and 20 m in

+135 SWIR ranges.
 A constellation of two satellites (Sentinel-2A and -2B) provides temporal resolution of 2-3 days for Lake Baikal.
-MODIS, Landsat-8 and Sentinel-2 have sun-synchronous orbits and they revisit each place at the same local time (local late morning over Lake Baikal). - 190 time (local-late morning over Lake Baikal).
+MODIS, Landsat-8 and Sentinel-2 have sun-synchronous orbits and they revisit each place at the same local time (local late morning over Lake Baikal).
+We also used radar images from Sentinel-1 SAR (Synthetic Aperture Radar) in Level

-We also used radar images from Sentinel-1 SAR (Synthetic Aperture Radar) in Level 1 GRDH Interferometric Wide (IW) swath mode in VV and VH polarisations.
+1 GRDH Interferometric Wide (IW) swath mode in VV and VH polarisations.
 These SAR images have spatial resolution 5 by 20 m and they were terrain corrected and processed with ESA SNAP software.
-These are active microwave radar observations.
-The SAR is an imaging